finncatling/print_google_calendar_availability/README.md

 1. Clone this repo.

-2. Install the packages you need: `pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib`
+2. Install the [poetry environment manager](https://python-poetry.org/docs/) and Python >=3.8

+3. Setup the project's Python environment: `poetry install`

-3. Get Google credentials.
+4. Get Google credentials.
 You want to create credentials for a desktop application, as described [in this link](https://developers.google.com/workspace/guides/create-credentials#oauth-client-id) - click on "Desktop app".

-4. Change the constants at the [top of the script](https://github.com/epierson9/print_google_calendar_availability/blob/ddb2a171eac7b81cf9e14dc421ea5b032979d262/print_availability.py#L17).
+5. Change the constants at the [top of the script](https://github.com/epierson9/print_google_calendar_availability/blob/ddb2a171eac7b81cf9e14dc421ea5b032979d262/print_availability.py#L17).

 # Usage